PumaFPV/PumaTX/README.md

 		Micro USB (from controller)
 		2S LiPo
 		external RF (R9M)
+		USB 2.0 (or 3.0 if I find one,) to plug in module (gnd, 5v, VBat, Tx) Support for JR module in phone holder

 RC05:
 	Software:
-		Interupts for buttons (so code can run faster) MavLink (only rc, no telemetry) & choice between SBus and MavLink when compiling SoftPower
+		Interupts for buttons (so code can run faster) MavLink (only rc, no telemetry)
+		MavLink Bluetooth Passthrough
+		Choice between SBus and MavLink when compiling SoftPower
 		LED for power